 Due to time constraints, I could not explore the building much further.
 I hope to try again when I go in to pick up my art from this show.

-May 18, 2013: Ate dinner with the SPIRITS at the Don Cesar.
-Mary reported that she sensed someone with us.
+May 18, 2013: Ate dinner with some SPIRITS members at the Don Cesar.
+One person reported that she sensed someone with us.
 He appeared to be wearing a white uniform and she thought he was either an officer or a male nurse.
 He followed us through the hall for a short time as we left the building, though she had sensed him both coming and going.